 Instructions

-- Turn on the heat to medium and cook the mixture, whisking constantly, and occasionally taking a spatula and scraping up any thickened pudding in the edges of the pan.
-Cook until the pudding has completely thickened and large bubbles are forming and popping, about 8 minutes.
+- Turn on the heat to medium.
+Cook the mixture, whisking constantly and occasionally using a rubber spatula to scrape up any thickened pudding in the edges of the pan, until the pudding has fully thickened and large bubbles are forming and popping, about 8 minutes.

-- Pour the pudding into the serving dish or dishes.
-Let cool at room temperature before chilling in the refrigerator for at least 3 hours or overnight.
+- Leave the pudding in the bowl or transfer it into individual serving containers and smooth over the top.
+Place a piece of plastic wrap on the surface of the pudding to prevent a "skin" from forming.
+Let cool to room temperature before chilling in the refrigerator for at least 3 hours or overnight.

 Notes